Seeing a doctor

 Download

-Get a health professional to show you how to use your AAIs.
+A healthcare professional can show you how to use your adrenaline.
 You can ask your doctor, practice nurse, pharmacist or school nurse to show you how.

 Our AllergyWise online training courses can also help, or you can watch demonstration videos on the manufacturer’s website.

-There are three adrenaline auto-injectors (AAIs) available on prescription in the UK.
-The manufacturers of all three offer free trainer devices so you can practise using your AAI.
+The manufacturers of EpiPen, Jext and EURneffy offer free trainer devices so you can practise using your adrenaline device.

-Remember that children who have been prescribed 150mcg/0.15mg AAIs need to go on to the 0.3mg dose when they weigh 25-30kg.
-This is likely to be somewhere between 5-11 years old.
+Remember that children who have been prescribed 150mcg/0.15mg AAIs need to go on to the 300mcg/0.3mg dose when they weigh 25kg or over.
+This is likely to be somewhere between 5-10 years old, depending on the child’s growth.

 How to use adrenaline auto-injectors with Dr Matt Doyle and Anaphylaxis UK's Simon Williams

-Adrenaline degrades over time and may be less effective after the expiry date, so make sure you replace your AAIs on time.
+Adrenaline degrades over time and may be less effective after the expiry date, so make sure you replace your adrenaline devices on time.

-Check your adrenaline auto-injectors regularly to make sure the liquid is clear and colourless.
+Check your adrenaline auto-injector devices (EpiPen and Jext) regularly to make sure the liquid is clear and colourless.
 If it seems discoloured or contains particles, replace it.

-If you have just got new AAIs and they look defective, return them immediately and report this using the MHRA’s Yellow Card Scheme.
+If you have just got new adrenaline devices and they look defective, return them immediately and report this using the MHRA’s Yellow Card Scheme.

-Remember to sign up to the expiry alert service with your adrenaline auto-injector brand.
+Remember to sign up to the expiry alert service with your adrenaline device brand.

 If you have asthma as well as allergies, your asthma should be well controlled.
 Poorly controlled asthma raises the chances of any allergic reaction being serious.
 If your asthma needs more treatment than usual, you should take extreme care to avoid those foods or substances that might cause a reaction.
 You will also need to discuss your asthma with your GP.
 Everyone with asthma should be seen at least once each year by their GP or asthma nurse to ensure their symptoms are well-controlled.